darrenstarr/cMultipleClassResourcesTest/README.md

 ### Thoughts?
 I experimented a little this morning with the DSC local configuration manager debug mode to try and force reload modules.
 I have tried changing this back and have had no positive results.

+### Resolution?
+The solution seems to be to have only a single PSD1 and PSM1 file.
+So I combine everything into a single file and rename all the PSM1 files to PS1 and alter the merge script to use the changed filenames.